nkrishang/yul-erc721/README.md

 # ERC-721 YUL implementation

 `src/ERC721Yul.sol` is an ERC-721 smart contract implemented almost entire using Yul / inline assembly.
-It uses a straightforward storage layout and is gas competitive with optimized ERC-721 implementation such as solady and solmate.
+It uses a straightforward storage layout and is gas competitive with optimized ERC-721 implementations such as solady and solmate.

 ## Benchmarks